 In the following topics, various models and numerical methods implemented in Precipitation Module (TC-PRISMA) are introduced.
 Spherical particles are assumed in the discussion.
-For non-spherical and wetting angle effect, see Homogeneous Nucleation below.
+For nonspherical and wetting angle effect, see "Homogeneous Nucleation" on the next page.

 Nucleation Theory

 Precipitation starts from the nucleation of clusters that can be considered as embryos of new phases with distinctive structures or compositions.
 In a perfect single crystal, nucleation happens homogeneously.
 In an imperfect crystal or polycrystalline materials, nucleation tends to occur heterogeneously due to the presence of dislocations, grain boundaries, grain edges, and grain corners.
 These imperfections or defects reduce the nucleation barrier and facilitate nucleation.
 However, if supersaturation or driving force is very large homogeneous nucleation is also possible since all sites including those inside a grain can be activated.